 - Remediation to avoid LBP →

 - The 2Tilt concept, the ultimate remediation →

 Manufacturers can be reassured that feasibility indicates that existing components can be used , avoiding the expense of retooling, while preserving their brand image.
-Prospective manufacturers can be helped to leap ahead of the field, ☛ Manufacturers →
+Prospective manufacturers can be helped to leap ahead of the field once their chair is shown to have optimised ergonomics. ☛ Manufacturers →